 When non-poets read poetry, they often find it hard to understand.
 Well, that’s the great thing about it.
 If you want to distinguish good poetry from the bad, then this one would be a great test.
-I mean, a good poetry is supposed to be something that will make you think.
+I mean, a good poem is supposed to be something that will make you think.

 But poetry isn’t just for ordinary folks.
-It’s also for poets as well.
+It’s for poets as well.
 In order to create great poems, you must have a wide array of thinking.
 With that, you need to energize your brain by reading poems.
 The more you read, the more your thinking thickens, and the more your brain thickens, the better your poems will be.

 Do you have something say about poetry?
 An essay on being a poet, tips for poets, or poetry you love?
 TrishHopkinson.com is now accepting pitches for guest blog posts.